snac-cooperative/technical-docs/tat_requirements/plan.md

   - *maybe, discuss* change vocabulary.sql from insert to copy.
 It would be smaller and faster, although in reality as soon as it is in the database, the text file will never be touched again.

 - discuss; Can/should we create a tag system to deal with ad-hoc requirements later in the project?
-[Tags](#tag-system)
+[Tag system](#tag-system)

 - CPF to SQL parser (Robbie)